-In Fig.~\ref{fig3}, we present the continuum subtracted H$_2$ line integrated intensity (Moment~0) maps with the field-of-view covering the inner 500\,au region.
+In Fig.~\ref{fig3}, we present the continuum-subtracted H$_2$ line-integrated intensity (moment 0) maps with the field of view covering the inner 500\,au region.
 The general H$_2$ emission follows a bipolar morphology tracing the outflow structures.
-Transitions S(8), S(6), S(3), S(2), and S(1) are weak throughout the region with just few positions of detectable emission.
+Transitions S(8), S(6), S(3), S(2), and S(1) are weak throughout the region, with detectable emission at only a few positions.
 Most of this is due to absorption from the ices and dust.
 The S(1) line appearing weak compared to higher excitation lines is particularly unusual and suggests that the emission is dominated by hot gas, pointing to excitation by shocks.
 The S(7) transition shows moderately detectable emission in both the lobes.

 Transitions S(5) and S(4) have the strongest emission closely matching the morphology seen in the broadband images.
 The emission originates near the base of the outflow lobes and expands with a wide opening angle, outlining a symmetrical parabolic structure on both sides.
 The boundaries of the outflow cavity walls are clearly defined in these transitions and extend radially beyond the 200\,au region.
 The observed alignment likely reflects emission arising along the cavity walls, either from shocks or UV irradiation.
-While UV heating can affect the gas temperature, UV pumping primarily excites the vibrational levels of H$_{2}$ and has little impact on pure rotational transitions \citep[e.g.][]{sternberg89}.
+While UV heating can affect the gas temperature, UV pumping primarily excites the vibrational levels of H$_{2}$ and has little impact on pure rotational transitions \citep[e.g.,][]{sternberg89}.
 Scattered H$_2$ emission is also expected to be negligible in the observations.
-While dust grains can scatter both continuum and line photons, dust scattering efficiencies at MIR wavelengths are generally low and are most significant in the NIR \citep[e.g.][]{delab24}.
+While dust grains can scatter both continuum and line photons, dust scattering efficiencies at MIR wavelengths are generally low and are most significant in the NIR \citep[e.g.,][]{delab24}.
 Moreover, the line-to-continuum ratio in the observations is relatively low, so even if H$_2$ photons are scattered, their contribution to the observed emission is weak.
-Although scattering can be more important in some edge-on disks, such as HH\,30 \citep[e.g.][]{tazaki25}, in L1527 the observed morphology and brightness indicate that direct H$_{2}$ line emission from the outflow cavities dominates.
+Although scattering can be more important in some edge-on disks, such as HH\,30 \citep[e.g.,][]{tazaki25}, the observed morphology and brightness in L1527 indicate that direct H$_{2}$ line emission from the outflow cavities dominates.
 H$_{2}$ emission originating near the inner disk could in principle be scattered, but its expected contribution is also minor.
-More discussion on continuum scattered light is presented in \citet{tobin08,tobin10}.
+Further discussion on continuum-scattered light is presented in \citet{tobin08,tobin10}.